-The GenerationRx Award of Excellence endowed by Cardinal Health Foundation was established in 2011 to recognize a pharmacist that has demonstrated a commitment to the mission of substance abuse education.
+The GenerationRx Award of Excellence was established in 2011 to recognize a pharmacist who has demonstrated a commitment to the mission of substance abuse education.
 This award is made possible through a restricted endowment from the Cardinal Health Foundation.

 2017 recipient Sarah T. Melton (left) with APhA President Jean-Venable "Kelly" R. Goode